Yosemite West, California

-Yosemite West is an unincorporated community of resort homes located just outside the southern area of Yosemite National Park, just off Wawona Road, a continuation of State Route 41 from Fresno.
+Yosemite West is an unincorporated community and census-designated place (CDP) of resort homes located just outside the southern area of Yosemite National Park, just off Wawona Road, a continuation of State Route 41 from Fresno.
 It is a census-designated place (CDP), with a population of 47 as of the 2020 census.
 It is situated 1 mi south of the Chinquapin intersection of Wawona Road with Glacier Point Road, at an altitude of 5100 to 6300 ft.
 The elevation reported by the USGS is 5866 ft.
 The community is part of Henness Ridge, nearly 3000 ft above the southern banks of the Merced River and State Route 140 from Mariposa.
 Addresses in this area are shown as "Yosemite National Park, CA 95389".

 Logging: timber and growth of the Yosemite railroad

 As early as 1912 the cutting of timber in the Chinquapin area was started and logs were hauled to Merced Falls.
 The Yosemite Valley Railroad was built to carry out the lumber harvested from the vast supply of sugar pines found along the Merced River canyon.
 The Yosemite Lumber Company logged in this area.
 The incline rose to a height of 3100 ft above the Merced River.
 The Camp One incline was used to lower logs to the Merced River at El Portal from the logging area.
 One of the stops on the Yosemite Valley Railroad line was the lumber mill built by the Yosemite Lumber Company where the wood was planed, finished, dried and stored.
 The lumber company is gone now and trees have fully returned with most on the hill growing to more than 80 ft.
 The old Shay logging train grades have been replaced with paved roads.